auguwu/Wumpcord/README.md

 > :rowboat: **Flexible, type-safe, and lightweight Discord API library made in TypeScript**

 ## Features
-- No over-head with memory: Tired of caching useless things?
-Wumpcord doesn't cache what you don't need since it's opt-in.
 - Command Handling: Tired of using a command handler to add extra dependencies?
 Wumpcord has that built-in, similar API to discord.js-commando.
 - Clustering Support: Tired of build your own [clustering](https://nodejs.org/api/cluster.html) library to your bot?
 Wumpcord has clustering support built-in with a modular system to plug-in-play methods with IPC and Redis Pub/Sub support.
 - Extra Utilities: Wumpcord bundles in with extra utilities like a Reaction Handler and a Message Collector.